Metrovagonmash 81-717/81-714

-81-717/714 is a metro car designed in the Soviet Union in the mid-1970s.
-The cars were made from 1976 to 2010 by Metrovagonmash and the I. E. Yegorov Vagonmash factories of Mytishchi and Saint Petersburg, respectively.
-Production is still ongoing for specific models and/or modernizations.
+The 81-717/714 is a Soviet/Russian electric multiple unit for rapid transit applications, designed in the Soviet Union in the mid-1970s.
+The cars were made from 1976 to 2021 by Metrovagonmash and the I. E. Yegorov Vagonmash factories of Mytishchi and Saint Petersburg, respectively, though production is still ongoing for specific modifications.
+The 81-series trains are the most widespread metro train ever, being produced in 24 different variations currently being used in 19 rapid transit systems across 11 countries, as well as being the metro train with the longest production span and largest total production number, with over 7000 cars having been manufactured in total so far.

-The name 81-717 and 81-714 come from the Soviet electric rail vehicle numbering system, where the 81-717 cars are the control cars and the 81-714 are the trailer cars.
-Unlike the previous metro sets made in the Soviet Union, they never received a lettered classification, thus, they have been known as the 81-series or the "Number Trains" (Номерной Поезд).
-The "number trains", as they are known colloquially among railfans and some commuters, feature restyled front ends, stronger electric traction motors, complex and wider usage of various electronic devices, and are more advanced than their predecessors, the E-series, with the biggest difference being lack of control desks at every end of each car (despite all cars being motorized, though).
+The names 81-717 and 81-714, also known as Nomernoy in some countries, and as Vagonmash in other ones, come from the Soviet electric rail vehicle numbering system, where the 81-717 cars are the control cars and the 81-714 are the trailer cars.
+Unlike the previous metro trains made in the Soviet Union, they never received a lettered classification, thus, they have been known as the 81-series or the Numbered Trains (Номерной Поезд).
+The numbered trains, as they are known colloquially among railfans and some commuters, feature restyled front ends, stronger electric traction motors, complex and wider usage of various electronic devices, and are more advanced than their predecessor, the E-series.

-They were first deployed in Moscow and Prague in 1978, and have since then seen widespread usage in the former USSR and in Warsaw, Prague, Budapest and Sofia in European Union.
+They were first deployed in Moscow in 1978, and have since then seen widespread usage in the former USSR and its satellite states in Prague, Budapest, Warsaw, and Sofia.

 History

 Background

 By the 1970s, most metro lines in the Soviet Union were using the E-series trainsets, which started mass production in 1963 (although the prototype was built in 1959).
-They were a further development of the G and D-series sets from the late 1940s and 1950s, but with upgraded electric equipment (contactor-based, built by the Dinamo Electric Machines Factory of Moscow).
+They were a further development of the G and D-series rolling stock from the late 1940s and 1950s, but with upgraded electric equipment (contactor-based, built by the Dinamo Electric Machines Factory of Moscow).
 Although there was improvement in the construction of the carbodies (based on the Riga-built ER1 EMUs of the Soviet Railways), the traction motors were quite weak, and the contactor system had limits.
 This, in relation to the weight of the cars and the oversimplified electric system, which was built in order to emphasize on energy conservation, led to a poor acceleration performance, which reduced the headway on metro lines on various networks at the time.
-To counter this, engineers came up with 3 different solutions:
+To counter this, engineers came up with three key different solutions: